 5. Emerald View Resorts, Panama City Beach, Florida

-Panama City Beach’s New Year’s Eve Beach Ball Drop, which is free and open to the public, features a countdown, fireworks and 10,000 inflatable beach balls being released from nets stretched over the streets of Pier Park.
-The Beach Ball Drop actually happens at 8 p.m., so it’s perfect for little ones who need to get to sleep.
+Panama City Beach’s New Year’s Eve Beach Ball Drop, which is free and open to the public, features two countdowns, fireworks and 10,000 inflatable beach balls being released from nets stretched over the streets of Pier Park.
+The Beach Ball Drop happens at 8 p.m. so it’s perfect for little ones who need to get to sleep.

 Spring break celebrations

-8. Williamsburg KOA, Williamsburg, Virginia
+8. Williamsburg Campground, Williamsburg, Virginia

 9. Great Wolf Lodge, Colorado Springs, Colorado

-Spring break is a great time to visit, thanks to the lodge’s annual Spring-a-Palooza, which is included in overnight stays over spring break.
+Spring break is a great time to visit, thanks to the lodge’s annual Spring-a-Palooza, which is included in overnight stays during spring break.
 Activities include arts and crafts, yoga for children, story time, a bubble dance party, a tea party and more.
 There are even bright and colorful spring decorations throughout the resort.